Best time to visit Malaysia

 When is the best time to visit Singapore?

-Malaysia’s southern neighbour has very similar weather, but since Singapore is much smaller, there’s no weather variation within the country.
+Malaysia’s southern neighbor has very similar weather, but since Singapore is much smaller, there’s no weather variation within the country.
 The general advice is to avoid the monsoon season, which runs between September and February.

 Late February to mid-April is the best months of the year to visit Singapore, since they are the driest.
 The dry season extends over the summer, but monsoon and higher-than-usual temperatures and humidity during these months may limit outdoor activities.